sailfish009/mydl_C/docs/notes/compatibility.md

 As mentioned above, despite the incompatibilities with Detectron, the relevant ops have been implemented in Caffe2, in [PR1](https://github.com/pytorch/pytorch/pull/20550) and [PR2](https://github.com/pytorch/pytorch/pull/23706).
-Therefore, models trained with detectron2 can be used in Caffe2.
+Therefore, models trained with mydl can be used in Caffe2.

 A conversion script will be available later, for easier deployment.